-Jersey has defined the scope of the Financial Accounts that are required to be reported in its domestic legislative framework and incorporated the due diligence procedures that must be applied to identify them in accordance with the CRS and its Commentary.
+Mexico has defined the scope of the Financial Accounts that are required to be reported in its domestic legislative framework and incorporated the due diligence procedures that must be applied to identify them in a manner that is largely consistent with the CRS and its Commentary.
+However, deficiencies have been identified.
+More specifically, Mexico provides for three jurisdiction-specific Excluded Accounts that are not in accordance with the requirements.
+The definition of Financial Accounts, including the provision of Excluded Accounts, is material to the proper functioning of the AEOI Standard, although it should be noted that the incorrect entries are likely to currently have a very limited impact.